mattrasto/phase/README.md

 npm run build
 ```

-If you wish to make changes to the source code and run webpack in watch mode to recompile every time you save you can use
+If you wish to make changes to the source code and recompile every time you save, you can use
 ```bash
 npm run dev
 ```